 The race utilized electronic chip timing of the 5K racers.
 This technology allows race results to be available soon after the race finishes.

-In the men’s division 27 year old Justin Grenewald took first place.
-In second place was 21 year old Brian Gooley of Brooklyn Park.
-He also finished 2nd last year.
-In third place was Jacob Olsen.
+In the men’s division Jacob Olsen took first place.
+In second place was Brian Gooley of Brooklyn Park.
+Third was 17 year-old Luke Lahr.

-In the women’s division 17 year old Jennifer Walz finished first.
-She was followed by 36 year old Heather Weckworth, and in third place was 16 year old Abigail Borgmeier.
+In the women’s division 37 year old Summer Renkemper finished first.
+She was followed by 14 year-old Ellie Emerick, and in third place was 18 year-old Jenny Walz.